hipspay/hips-android-sdk-mpos/README.md

     hipsUi.startSession(
         hipsTransactionRequest = hipsTransactionRequest,
         requestCode = 12345,
-        activity = this
+        fragment = this
     )

-    // Launch SDK settings to setup your terminal settings_button.setOnClickListener {
+    // Launch SDK settings from activity or fragment settings_button.setOnClickListener {
         hipsUi.openSettings(this)
     }